 From India, Panipat

+It depends upon the terms and conditions of the agreement/Standing Order of the company or the policy, if any.
 The basic requirement of Notice Pay is to ensure a proper handover and smoothly relieve the employee.
 It is at the discretion of the management whether they have to deduct the pay or extend his/her notice period for a few more days.

 From India, Ahmadabad

+It depends upon the terms and conditions of the agreement/Standing Order of the company or the policy, if any.
 The basic requirement of Notice Pay is to ensure a proper handover and smoothly relieve the employee.
 It is at the discretion of the management whether they have to deduct the pay or extend his/her notice period for a few more days.

 From India, Ahmadabad

-As per government leave rules, no leave is permitted during the Notice Period; all leave shall be seized.
+As per government leave rules, no leave is permitted during the notice period; all leave shall be seized.
 If availed, then the notice period shall be extended accordingly.
 Balanced EL/PL will be encashed, and CL/SL shall be lapsed.

 In the case of the probation period, if the probation period has passed 240 days or more, then the clause of notice period or notice pay is applicable; otherwise, this clause is not applicable for both the employer or employee.